atomiqio/generator-atomiq/README.md

 for production and development (mounts the local `dist` directory during development).

-It generates a few sample routes using ES6 classes and provides npm run script support for:
+It generates a few sample routes using ES6 classes and provides a simple Node.js make script that supports building, running, and testing locally and in a Docker container.

- * `npm run babel` (includes support for ES6 and async/await)
- * `npm run watch`
- * `npm run nodemon`
+ * `node make clean` - remove the `dist` directory
+ * `node make babel` - transpile `src` to `dist` with sourcemaps (ES6 and async/await support)
+ * `node make build` - transpile, then build a Docker image
+ * `node make run` - start in container or start locally (--local)
+ * `node make test` - run mocha tests in container or locally (--local)
+ * `node make debug` - run with debugging support in container or locally (--local)
+ * `node make watch` - when anything in src changes, re-transpile to dist
+ * `node make monitor` - when anything in dist changes, restart server in container or locally (--local)
+ * `node make host` - get Docker machine IP:PORT for the app running in a container

 Features: